egorsoroka8/saucelabs/README.md

 npx playwright install
 ```

-## Configuration

-You can change configuration in playwright.config.js

 ## Running the Tests

 To execute the test cases against the Sauce Labs website, simply run the following command: